Grandmother killed in Perth mass killing was from Taranaki

 "Nobody expects it, do they?"
 Kempton told Stuff.

-Kempton said Quinn moved along with five other siblings from Masterton to Hāwera in the 1960s, working at the local telephone exchange before heading aboard.
+Kempton said Quinn moved, with five other siblings, from Masterton to Hāwera in the 1960s, working at the local telephone exchange before heading abroad.

-He said she briefly came back to Hāwera before moving to Perth and having a family of her own, marrying Brian Quinn and had two daughters, Mara and Taryn.
+He said she briefly came back to Hāwera before moving to Perth and having a family of her own, marrying Brian Quinn and having two daughters, Mara and Taryn.

-Taryn said in a statement via Western Australia Police the family was feeling a huge loss.
+Taryn said in a statement via Western Australia Police the family were feeling a huge loss.

 "We would firstly like to thank everyone for their help, support and kind wishes during this extremely dark and difficult time," the statement reads.